This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The building is beautifully preserved and well worth a visit for around €2.
 There are fantastic letters from the United States Ambassador about being given lions as a gift, which really highlights the different cultures and what life might have been like in Tangier several hundred years ago.

-At the other end of the Medina and at the highest point of the old town is the Kasbah, a lovely little maze of streets, small boutique-style shops, and cafĂ©s.
-Much of this area has been renovated and there are some incredible sea views from the old battlements.
+At the other end of the Medina and the highest point of the old town is the Kasbah district, a lovely little maze of streets, small boutique-style shops, and cafés.
+Much of this area has been renovated and there are incredible views of the Spanish coast from the old battlements.

-Visit the Kasbah Museum which was the residence of Portuguese governors in Tangier between 1471 and 1661.
+Visit the Kasbah Museum which was previously the Dar al-Makhzen royal palace and also the residence of Portuguese governors in Tangier.
 It is now home to a collection of archaeological artifacts and is well worth a visit.
 The museum is open every day except Tuesdays.

-Try the relatively new Tangier hop-on hop-off sightseeing bus which will take you to the Kasbah, the Medina, the modern part of the city as well as the famous Caves of Hercules and Cape Espartel, where the Atlantic meets the Mediterranean.
+One of the best ways to see the city is on the Tangier hop-on hop-off sightseeing bus which takes a panoramic tour of the Kasbah, the Medina, the ville nouvelle or modern part of the city, as well as the famous Caves of Hercules and Cape Espartel, where the Atlantic meets the Mediterranean.

 Hit the Beach

-Located in an ideal place, the Municipal Beach of Tangier is the most lively beach in the city with calm waters and fine sand, perfect to make the most of the sun and the water activities on offer, as well as take a camel ride.
+Located in an ideal place, the Municipal Beach of Tangier is the most lively in the city with calm waters and fine sand, perfect for making the most of the sun and the water activities on offer, as well as taking the ubiquitous camel ride.

 For something a bit more secluded, you’ll find a usually deserted beach near the Caves of Hercules.
 This is a pebbly beach, and not so good for swimming, but it’s a good spot for sunbathing, and you can also enjoy a bite to eat in one of its beachfront restaurants.